 Risks identified in our Audit Plan Commentary Valuation of land and buildings, council dwellings and investment properties (continued) Valuation of Investment Properties Through our review and challenge of valuations performed for Investment Properties, we have found no material issues and are comfortable that the valuations provide a materially accurate and reasonable estimate.
 Some differences between auditor recalculations and valuer results were noted, suggesting a potential £3m overstatement of valuations, however as these are estimation differences and not factual errors, we deem the estimate reasonable.
 We note that through review of assumptions used in Investment Property valuations, that the valuer is applying the deduction of purchaser's costs (i.e. stamp duty) from valuations inconsistently across the portfolio of assets.
 This only results in a small element of the asset's gross value being deducted from the valuation, however, through engagement with our auditor's expert, are of the view that this should be applied consistently to all valuations.
 We recommend that management discuss the application of this assumption in future valuations with their external valuer to ensure consistency in application.
 Valuation of Council Dwellings Through our review and challenge of valuations performed for Bournemouth and Poole HRA Council Dwellings, we are satisfied that the beacon approach has provided a materially accurate and reasonable valuation estimate as at 31 March 2022.
-Findings were made in relation to the application of assumptions throughout the Bournemouth HRA valuation exercise, further detail can be seen on page 19 of this report.
+Following audit review of the Revaluations History table presented in Note 12, it was found that £13.049m of the £681.586m total for HRA Assets should have been classified as being valued at Historic Cost, rather than current value - this was corrected for in the final accounts and does not impact total value disclosed, it is a disclosure amendment only.
+We identified some inconsistencies in relation to the application of assumptions throughout the Bournemouth HRA valuation exercise, further detail can be seen on page 19 of this report.
 We deem that these do not have a material impact on the accuracy of the estimate.
 No such issues were noted in the Poole HRA valuations.
+Conclusion Following the adjustments made to the revised financial statements, as a result of our work, we are now comfortable that the